IngaIndra/IngaIndra/README.md

 - 🌱 I’m currently learning **GraphQL and Python**

-- 👯 I’m looking to collaborate with other developers.

 - 💬 Ask me about **MERN Stack**

 - 📫 How to reach me: **indra.ulziibadrakh@gmail.com**